Two Way Radios Used In Waste Management

 Digital radios, on the other hand, are operating in digital mode, which means they are using a mathematic system represented by binary numbers 1 or 0 to transmit the voice, which becomes digital.
 Therefore, the transmitted voice is much clearer.
 Furthermore, digital radios can recognise the background noise and simply not transmit it.
 Using digital radios in the broader area is more efficient and if users stay within limits of the coverage, the voice will stay the same and clear.
 Digital radios may also come with applications such as GPS, data tracking, more conversations at the same time, text messaging, emergency alarm and many more.

 Audio accessories such as earpieces for radios are specifically designed for radio communications to complement your radios and their function.
 We supply a wide range of Two Way Radio audio accessories available to fit your requirements and to enhance your radio performance.
 For instance for loud environments such as construction, ships, airports etc. we provide 3M Peltor and Sordin noise-cancelling Two Way Radio headsets

 Body worn camera

 We hold a very large stock of most manufacturers’ walkie talkie batteries including Icom and Motorola Radio Batteries.
 Our stock includes accessories for brand new radios as well as discontinued models.
-There are generally two types of batteries available for two way radios: NiMH (nickel–metal hydride battery) and Li-ion battery which is a lithium-ion battery.
-Li-ion battery has a longer lifespan and provides longer operation, however it is slightly more expensive than traditional NiMH.We hold a stock of genuine batteries which are made by the radio manufacturer, and the more cost effective type approved 3rd party versions.
-We can also environmentally dispose your old battery in lines with WEEE Regulations.
+There are generally two types of batteries available for two way radios: NiMH (nickel-metal hydride battery) and Li-ion battery which is a lithium-ion battery.
+Li-ion battery has a longer lifespan and provides longer operation, however, it is slightly more expensive than traditional NiMH.We hold a stock of genuine batteries which are made by the radio manufacturer, and the more cost-effective type-approved 3rd party versions.
+We can also environmentally dispose of your old battery in lines with WEEE Regulations.